jamesmclendon/Alfred-Workflows/README.md

 ## Notes

-Filter a directory of notes by filename or contents.
+Filter files by filename or contents.
+Open, reveal in Finder, or preview selection with Quick Look.

+- `enter`: open in the default editor
+- `cmd`: reveal in Finder
+- `alt`: preview with Quick Look

 **[Download](https://github.com/jamesmclendon/Alfred-Workflows/blob/master/Notes.alfredworkflow?raw=true)**